racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisviews.md

 #OSIS Views
 As explained in the [PyApp architecture](/sampleapp/#/doc/sampleapp), OSIS stands for Object Store and Indexing System.
 OSIS is responsible for populating the [Arakoon](http://www.arakoon.org) object store as well as a PostgreSQL database.
-In this section we will discuss the PostgreSQL connection, which is responisble to store views on objects.
+In this section we will discuss the PostgreSQL connection, which is responsible to store views on objects.

-Since the Arakoon object store is not queryable, the retrieval of object would be too slow and thus not user-friendly.
+Since the Arakoon object store can not be queried, the retrieval of object would be too slow and thus not user-friendly.
 That's where the PostgreSQL database comes into play.
 The PostgreSQL database is used to store different views on Root Objects.
 A view is a definition of what you want to see of a Root Object.
 This means that you can create multiple views on one Root Object.
 For example on a Root Object "Customer" you can create a view which contains only the name and guid of the customer, but another view can contain name, customer ID, postal code, and city.
 You have to find a good balance in the number of views that you create and the clarity of the views.
 Too many views make easily a mishmash of your directory, too little views make some operations less effective.